Best 8MM To DVD Transfer Services

 If you are looking for the best for your 8mm to DVD transfer, look no further.
 We use the world’s most expensive professional motion picture film scanners and Datacine machines for your 8mm and Super 8 film.
 Some companies are using modified projectors or old scanners from the 1980s and telling you they provide the best.
 Ask questions and you will see that there isn’t another company that can scan your 8mm film up to 1556 lines in the world.
 So, if you truly want the best, look no further.

-There are numerous companies that can transfer your 8mm to DVD regardless if your have the old reel to reel 8mm film or the 8mm video tape format.
+There are numerous companies that can transfer your 8mm to DVD regardless if you have the old reel to reel 8mm film or the 8mm videotape format.
 Within each of these 8mm formats, there are numerous ways to transfer the 8mm to DVD or other digital formats.

 What if your film has sound?
 Again, good luck finding a company that can get it off your 8mm film.
 It was never produced that way and was only hand modified to have sound.
 No worries, Video Conversion Experts can get the sound off your 8mm film so that your 8mm to DVD transfer has sound on it.